swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 ### Impmenenation

 Having this knowledge let's implement DFS and BFS with Swift.
-Additionally let's take a look at some additional topics which are as well very interesting:
+Additionally let's take a look at some additional topics which are very interesting al well:

 - Finding the shortest path with unweighted graph
 - Finding cycle in an undirected graph